Cycling Around the Islands

 - Road Cyclists: The annual Tour de Whidbey is held each September to benefit the Whidbey General Hospital Foundation.
 Riders can choose among 10, 28, 40, 50, 60 or 100-mile routes on rural roads with beautiful territorial and water views, great rest stops, pre-ride pancake breakfast and post-ride chili feed.
 Courses all begin and end at historic Greenbank Farm.
 Learn more…

 - Mountain Bikers: Each spring, enter the Mussels in the Kettles – a perfect early season mountain bike race held just outside of Coupeville, Whidbey Island.
 Held in conjunction with the Penn Cove Mussel Festival, it makes for a fun weekend for the whole family.
 Learn more…

 For those cyclists seeking the dirt, mountain biking on Whidbey Island is just as exciting as road riding.
 Mountain bikers ride through unique glacial depressions called kettles, while charging through the Kettle Trails singletrack outside of Coupeville near Fort Ebey.
 Another great riding spot is Putney and Saratoga woods outside of Langley.

 With almost 1,000 acres of rideable terrain, there’s singletrack for the adventurous, plus miles of rocky roads for family adventures.

 “This is our secret treasure here on South Whidbey,” said David Gardiner of Half Link Bicycles at Bayview Corner.
 “I’m surprised more people don’t know about the great trails in Putney Woods.
 You can easily spend hours out there.”

-Cyclists are encouraged to head into one of the local bike shops – Half Link Bicycles at historic Bayview Corner, or Bicycles Northwest in Oak Harbor – for the rundown of the best cycling routes.
+Cyclists are encouraged to head into one of the local bike shops – Half Link Bicycles at historic Bayview Corner, or Skagit Cycle in downtown Oak Harbor – for the rundown of the best cycling routes.
 There are cycling maps available at each shop.